 ||34-36||or||1490-1600||test score required||3.5-4.0|

 Students in the ASU Honors Program qualify for an additional $3,000 per year.

 - Must be accepted for admission to ASU.

-- You must submit your test scores to Angelo State.
+- You must submit your test scores and/or high school transcript to Angelo State.

 - You must not have 12 or more transfer hours (excluding dual credit).
 If you do have 12 or more transfer hours, you will be automatically considered for a Carr Academic Transfer Scholarship.

 Upon being accepted for admission to ASU, your high school transcripts and/or ACT/SAT scores will be evaluated automatically to determine your Carr Academic Scholarship eligibility.
 No additional application is necessary.

 If you are selected for a Carr Academic Scholarship, you will be notified via email within two weeks after you have been accepted for admission to ASU.

 Students are encouraged to retake the ACT/SAT test as often as allowed, while in high school.
 For Carr Academic Scholarship purposes, ASU will only review: